ubports/docs.ubports.com/index.rst

 UBports Documentation
 =====================

-Welcome to the official documentation of the UBports project, a community effort to maintain the Ubuntu Touch operating system.
-If this is your first time here, please consider reading our :ref:`introduction <about/introduction>`.
+Welcome to the official documentation of the UBports project!

+UBports develops the mobile phone operating system Ubuntu Touch.
+Are you interested in Ubuntu Touch?
+Does it look like something you would like to try out on your mobile device?
+Use it as a daily driver?
+Do you want to help the project?
+Or maybe you're just curious on what all of this is about.

+On this website you find detailed instructions how to install Ubuntu Touch on your mobile phone, user guides and all the ways how you can contribute to this project.

 .. toctree::